Reina Hispanoamericana 2017

-Reina Hispanoamericana 2017 was the 27th edition of the Reina Hispanoamericana pageant.
-It was held on 4 November 2017 at the Salón Sirionó, Fexpocruz in Santa Cruz de la Sierra, Bolivia.
-Maria Camilla Soleibe of Colombia crowned Teresita Marquez of the Philippines as her successor at the end of the event.
-27 contestants competed for the crown.
+Reina Hispanoamericana 2017 was the 27th Reina Hispanoamericana pageant, held at the Salón Sirionó, Fexpocruz in Santa Cruz de la Sierra, Bolivia, on November 4, 2017.

+Maria Camilla Soleibe of Colombia crowned Teresita Ssen Marquez of the Philippines as her successor at the end of the event.
+It was also the Philippines' first ever victory at the contest, and achieved their best result — winning on their debut year.